Protecting Your Home This Hurricane Season

 - Additional wind damage riders.
 While your insurance may already cover wind damage, you may want to look into purchasing additional coverage in case hurricane winds cause substantial damage to your home’s siding, shingles, or the entire roof.
 It’s also worth noting that wind damage insurance also covers any damages caused by tornadoes or other storms with high-speed winds.

 While we hope that our region will be able to avoid any major storms this hurricane season, we also want to ensure that the people of the Rio Grande Valley are fully prepared.
-Should your home suffer severe damage caused by a storm and you cannot secure the coverage to you, do NOT hesitate to contact the experienced McAllen insurance attorneys of Millin & Millin.
+Should your home suffer severe damage caused by a storm and you cannot secure the coverage to you, do NOT hesitate to contact the experienced insurance claim attorneys of Millin & Millin.